-This African Policy Dialogue aims at turning research evidence on employment creation in agricuture and agro-processing into policy action.
+This African Policy Dialogue aims at turning research evidence on employment creation in agriculture and agro-processing into policy action

 Economic growth in Africa has not translated into employment creation.
 While African economies grew by an estimated annual rate of about 6%, employment in wage-paying jobs increased by only 0.4% between 2004 and 2012.
 This pattern of jobless growth negates the ‘Africa rising’ narrative.
 A study facilitated by PASGR in Nigeria on wage employment creation in agriculture and agro-processing sectors found that politics and the pursuit of narrow interests by key actors are major hindrances to employment creation.
 The study suggests building a large coalition of interest groups to promote employment creation in the two sectors.
 As part of efforts to turn research evidence into policy action, PASGR and the National Institute for Legislative Studies are facilitating the development and implementation of a policy-knowledge community of practice, called Utafiti Sera, on wage employment in agriculture and agro-processing in Nigeria.
 This will be carried out in this African Policy Dialogue.